marmelab/react-admin/packages/ra-core/src/store/README.md

 Here is an example scenario demonstrating the issue:

-1. The list controller makes a query with react-query to get the sort order from the preferences
+1. The list controller makes a query with react-query to get the sort order from the store
 2. As the response is asynchronous, the list controller starts with the default sort order and asks the dataProvider for the data
 3. React-query responds with the sort order
 4. The list controller calls the dataProvider again, this time with the saved sort order

 With a synchronous store, this doesn't happen:

-1. The list controller calls a synchronous store to get the sort order from the preferences
+1. The list controller calls a synchronous store to get the sort order from the store
 2. The store responds with the sort order
 3. The list controller calls the dataProvider directly with the saved sort order